elena5875/projectschool/README.md

  # What We Offer

 #### This area contains text about the daily activities of the school.
-The text is in color black and is using a font: *insert font here* for easy reading.
+The text is in color black and is using a font: Oswald and sans-serif with a letter spacing of 4px for easy reading.
 #### It also has a picture of a child with a colorful had to emphasise the activities the school does.
 #### Background of this area is all white to make sure that the black text is very visible to the eye.